Content Creator Guide

 Important: "I changed the name" does NOT protect against claims.
 There is NO "safe percentage" for copying.
 First offense: removed + warning.
 Pattern: suspension + 90-day monetization loss.
 Severe: permanent ban.

-Fan fiction and inspired works are ALLOWED on the platform.
-However, they have different monetization and tagging rules.
+Fan fiction and inspired works have different monetization and rating rules.

-Copyrighted content cannot be monetized OR tagged 18+.
+Copyrighted content cannot be monetized OR rated 18+.
 If your story features copyrighted characters, materials, or IPs, it cannot earn revenue and cannot be published as 18+ content.
-This applies regardless of how the copyrighted elements are used — even with name changes or AI-generated lookalike images.
+Copyrighted IP is allowed in SFW and M17 content only.
+This applies regardless of how the copyrighted elements are used - even with name changes or AI-generated lookalike images.

 DEMONETIZED (no profit sharing) if ANY of the following: